Skip to main content

 🌍

-Real-World Connection Children use story structure when they explain a movie, retell a class read-aloud, or tell what happened during their day.
+Real-World Connection Children use story structure when they explain a movie, retell a class read-aloud, tell what happened during their day, or describe an event to a friend in the right order.